Rebels evacuated from Homs, cradle of Syrian uprising

 More than 150,000 people have died in the conflict.
 Millions more have fled their homes and the government has lost control of swathes of territory across the north and east.
 Fighting regularly kills more than 200 people a day.

-Rebels in Al-Waer and districts around the Old City have held out against Assad's forces since the army drove them out of the ruins of Baba Amr district, a cradle of the rebellion, in March 2012.
+Rebels in Al-Waer and districts around the Old City have held out against Assad's forces since the army drove them out of the ruins of Baba Amr district, epicentre of the rebellion, in March 2012.

 Since then the army has gradually tightened its grip around the rebel areas, blocking weapons, medical supplies and food.
 It allowed hundreds of civilians to leave in February after lengthy U.N. mediation.